 - contact information for your professional advisors (accountant, notary, lawyer, broker, etc.)

-This inventory will be very useful for your relatives, and especially for the liquidator or your estate.
-The liquidator is the person you have named to distribute your property.
-Liquidators are sometimes commonly called "executors".
-It is a good idea to include a lot of details and to keep it in a safe place.
+This inventory will be very useful for your relatives, and especially for the liquidator (executor) who will eventually have to settle your estate.
+It is therefore a good idea to include a lot of details in the inventory and to keep it in a safe place.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.